Download digitally archived Bally Arcade tape programs

 Source: Bally Alley Discussion Group

-'Text' adventure that uses the joystick.
-Large, random and pretty fun (if you map it!).
+This is a text adventure game that uses the joystick for input from the player.
+The game is large, random and pretty fun (if you map it!).

 By Collins Computer Company